 The amazing thing about hybrid bikes and at the same time the reason why they have become so popular is that there is a model for everyone.
 As you can see from our list of 15 best hybrids, no matter who you are, you can pedal away with a smile on your face.

 When it comes to the best commuters, you cannot go wrong with these.
 Definitely get Ghost Square Cross 1.8 as the best in commuter’s class if you’re thinking about commuting every day or you just want a durable quality bike that you can explore your surroundings with.
 If you need an affordable commuter with drop bars, make sure to check the Salsa Journeyman Claris 700C.
-A great alternative is also the Pure Cycles 8.
+A great alternative is also Electra Loft.
 We believe that the Surly Pack Rat is a great choice for those who commute daily and need to carry a heavy load on the front or those who want to do multi-day bike packing tours in the countryside.

 Hope you enjoyed it!